siturriaga/synapsecotest/README.md

 - `GEMINI_MODEL` (optional – defaults to Google’s latest Gemini 1.5 Pro variants with automatic fallbacks)
 - `GEMINI_API_VERSION` (optional – defaults to `v1beta`)

+> **Plain-language tip:** If you tell the app to use a Netlify site on the internet (by setting `VITE_FUNCTION_BASE_URL`), make sure that site already knows the same Firebase and Gemini secrets.
+Otherwise your quiz request reaches the site, but it can’t prove who you are or talk to Gemini, so it fails.

 ### Client-safe
 - `VITE_FIREBASE_API_KEY`
 - `VITE_FIREBASE_APP_ID`